$\widehat{Z}$ and Splice Diagrams

 \subsection{Relation to vertex algebras and invariants of complex surfaces}

-The non-conventional modular properties of $\Zhat$-invariants perfectly fit those exhibited by characters of a logarithmic vertex algebra.
+The nonconventional modular properties of $\Zhat_{\sigma} (q)$-invariants perfectly fit those exhibited by characters of a logarithmic vertex algebra.
 In fact, the relation of the form $ \Zhat_{\sigma} (q) = \chi_{\sigma} (q) $ is one of the predictions of the so-called ``3d-3d correspondence'' in physics, and can be viewed as its mathematical incarnation.
-Here, $\chi_b (q)$ is a character of a log-VOA labeled by 3-manifold $Y$ (and a choice of the root system, which is implicit throughout the paper).
+Here, $\chi_{\sigma} (q)$ is a character of a log-VOA labeled by 3-manifold $Y$ (and a choice of the root system, which is implicit throughout the paper).

 For a plumbed 3-manifold $Y$, a specific choice of a plumbing graph corresponds to a choice of a 4-manifold $X$, with $Y = \partial X$ as its boundary ($X$ is given by 4d Dehn surgery).
-If the plumbing is negative-definite, this 4-manifold can be equipped with a complex structure (as a resolution of a normal surface singularity) and we can study analytical invariants of the complex surfaces and compare them to topological invariants of underlying 4-manifold and to invariants of $Y$.
-Since various $q$-series invariants of $X$ were available for quite some time, it is natural to ask how they compare with $\Zhat_b (q)$ and $Z_0 (q)$.
-The development of $\Zhat_b (Y;q)$ was, in fact, largely motivated \cite{GPV16} by the connection to the Vafa--Witten and Donaldson-Thomas invariants of $X$ which share many similarities with $\Zhat_b (Y;q)$.
-For example, both require a choice of an additional structure whose cutting-and-gluing is described by a `decorated' version of TQFT, and both are related to characters of VOA's labeled by the corresponding 3-manifolds or 4-manifolds.
+If the plumbing is negative definite, this 4-manifold can be equipped with a complex structure (as a resolution of a normal surface singularity) and we can study analytical invariants of the complex surfaces and compare them to topological invariants of the underlying 4-manifold and to invariants of~$Y$.
+Since various $q$-series invariants of $X$ were available for quite some time, it is natural to ask how they compare with $\Zhat_{\sigma} (q)$ and $Z_0 (q)$.
+The development of $\Zhat_{\sigma} (Y;q)$ was, in fact, largely motivated \cite{GPV16} by the connection to the Vafa--Witten and Donaldson--Thomas invariants of $X$ which share many similarities with $\Zhat_{\sigma} (Y;q)$.
+For example, both require a choice of an additional structure whose cutting-and-gluing is described by a `decorated' version of TQFT, and both are related to characters of VOAs labeled by the corresponding 3-manifolds or 4-manifolds.

-To keep this discussion more concrete and to explore these relations deeper, let us consider a rather special class of spherical 3-manifolds of $ADE$ type, {\it i.e.} $Y = S^3 / \Gamma$, where $\Gamma$ is a discrete subgroup of $SU(2)$.
-In type $A$, $\Gamma = \mathbb{Z}_p$ is simply a cyclic group and $Y = L(p,1)$ is a Lens space.
-Similarly, for $E_8$ we get a Poincar\'e sphere, and we refer to other spherical 3-manifolds in this family by their type, {\it e.g.} as ``$E_6$ manifold'' and so on.
+To keep this discussion more concrete and to explore these relations more deeply, let us consider a rather special class of spherical 3-manifolds of $ADE$ type, i.e., $Y = S^3 / \Gamma$, where $\Gamma$ is a discrete subgroup of $\operatorname{SU}(2)$.
+In type $A$, $\Gamma = \ZZ_p$ is simply a cyclic group and $Y = L(p, 1)$ is a Lens space.
+Similarly, for $E_8$ we get a Poincar\'e sphere, and we refer to other spherical 3-manifolds in this family by their type, e.g., as ``$E_6$ manifold'' and so on.